top of page

 The adjective 'pragmatic' finds its etymological roots in the Greek word 'pragma,' which means 'deed' or 'act,' and 'pragmatikos,' meaning 'pertaining to business.'
 The term 'pragmatic' emphasizes a sensible and practical approach to things, as opposed to being overly theoretical or idealistic.
 This etymology reflects the idea that being pragmatic involves focusing on practical actions and real-world results, akin to the way individuals in business or those engaged in practical affairs prioritize concrete deeds and outcomes.
 Thus, when someone is described as pragmatic, it signifies their inclination towards effective and realistic problem-solving, grounded in practicality and a results-oriented mindset, rather than being overly concerned with abstract theories or idealistic notions.

-Quiz: Find the meaning of the adjective pragmatic:
+Find the correct meaning of the adjective pragmatic:

 Try Again!